lufixSch/LocalCompletion/README.md

     - Add token count
     - Add clear all button
     - Check directory checkbox if all files are selected
+- Project Context
+  - Add complete project to context using embeddings or similar
 - Return multiple completions (add suggestions from history)
 - Improve detection of already existing symbols at the end of a completion
   - Reduce chance of repeating already existing symbols